 The meat is meltingly soft and incredibly rich and the colourful duo of parsley oil and paprika oil sitting at polar ends of the platter add a light and aromatic layer that cut into the richness of the angus.
 I’ve had this dish twice now and both times couldn’t finish it.

-The Potato gnocchi is another winner with its prettily arranged combination of kalamata olives, chilli and rosemary topped with a warm salad of chorizo, fetta and roast tomatoes topped with wild rocket.
+The potato gnocchi (16) is another winner with its prettily arranged combination of kalamata olives, chilli and rosemary topped with a warm salad of chorizo, feta and roast tomatoes topped with wild rocket.
 The rich roasted tomato sauce is delicious and also has a bright green swirl of parsley oil.
 A wonderful combo with the soft pillows of gnocchi.

 Well it looks like the third strike with Darley Street Bistro wasn’t out.
 Far from it, actually.
 For pub grub it’s pretty decent.
 Yes you can get your ordinary burgers here, but if you’re wanting something a little more posh in a not-so-posh venue, you can have that as well.